 What Are We Doing?
-As soon as we discovered this incident, we took the steps described above.
-In addition, we implemented measures to enhance the security of its digital environment in an effort to minimize the risk of a similar incident occurring in the future.
-We also notified the Federal Bureau of Investigation of this incident and will cooperate with any investigation into this incident.
+As soon as KRD discovered this incident, KRD took the steps described above.
+In addition, KRD implemented measures to enhance the security of its email environment in an effort to minimize the risk of a similar incident occurring in the future.
+KRD also notified the Federal Bureau of Investigation of this incident and will provide whatever cooperation is necessary to hold the perpetrator(s) of the incident accountable.

-Although we have no evidence of the misuse of any potentially impacted information, we are providing you with information about steps that you can take to help protect your personal information and is offering you complimentary identity protection services through IDX - a data breach and recovery services expert.
-These services include <<12 / 24 months>> of credit1 and dark web monitoring, a \$1 million identity fraud loss reimbursement policy, and fully managed identity theft recovery services.
+Although KRD has no evidence of the misuse of any potentially impacted information, KRD is providing you with information about steps that you can take to help protect your personal information and is offering you complimentary identity protection services through IDX - a data breach and recovery services expert.
+These services include <<12/24>> months of credit and dark web monitoring, a \$1 million identity fraud loss reimbursement policy, and fully managed identity theft recovery services.

-The deadline to enroll in these services is June 30, 2022.
+The deadline to enroll in these services is May 26, 2024.
 With this protection, IDX will help to resolve issues if your identity is compromised.

 What You Can Do: You can follow the recommendations on the following page to help protect your personal information.
-We also encourage you to enroll in the complementary services being offered to you through IDX by using the enrollment code provided above.
+KRD also encourages you to enroll in the complementary services being offered to you through IDX by using the enrollment code provided above.